• Skip to primary navigation

 Instructions

 • Bring a pot of heavily-salted water to a rolling boil.
 Add shrimp and cook for two minutes (do not overcook).
 Remove shrimp to a bowl of iced water and cool.
-Chop into ½" pieces.
+Remove any tails or shells and chop into ½" pieces.
+Continue with step 2 above.

 Notes